haskiindahouse/billing_system_demo/README.md

 # ATTENTION

-This system was tested on M2 Apple MacBook Pro 2021.
+This system was tested on Apple M2 Max 2023.

 # Billing System